rism-international/marcxml-tools/README.md

 RISM Marcxml is a command line utility for managing MARCXML-files.

-This prgram has the follwoing options:
+This prgram has the following options:

  * --analyze: gives report about tags and occurrances of a MARCXML-file
  * --filter: building a subset of records (e.g. from the complete XML open dataset of sources at http://opac.rism.info).